chalk-it-up/slate/source/includes/booking/5_complete.md

 ### HTTP Request

-`PUT example.com/api/bookings/164352822259788/complete`
+`PATCH example.com/api/bookings/{id}`

 ### Parameters

 Parameter | Description
 --------- | -----------
-comments | Any comments that are associated with the booking
+comments | Any comments that are associated with the booking (optional) status | A value of 'Completed'

 > The above command returns JSON structured like this: